khskeb0513/kanghyeonseung/README.md

 # KANG HYEONSEUNG

-### A DBA student want to be a Full Stack Developer
+### A biz student want to be a Full Stack Developer

 #### Basic Information